mccsoft/IntegreSql.EF/README.md

 Powered by the greatest [IntegreSQL](https://github.com/allaboutapps/integresql#integresql).

 ## TL/DR
-Use [IntegreSqlClient](src/MccSoft.IntegreSql.EF/IntegreSqlClient.cs) if you just want a strongly-typed API to IntegreSQL.
+Use `new IntegreSqlClient()` if you just want a strongly-typed API to IntegreSQL.

 Check out [simplified example](tests/ExampleWeb.UnitTests/UnitTestSimplified.cs) if you want to use IntegreSQL together with EntityFramework Core.